 Kate elected to wear Alexander McQueen for today’s Jubilee events.

-The knee length dress showcased exquisite lace atop a white or ivory base, long sleeves, a modified boat neckline, and satin ribbon or sash detailing at the waist.
+The knee-length dress showcased exquisite lace atop a white or ivory base, long sleeves, a modified boat neckline, and satin ribbon or sash detailing at the waist.
 The color was referred to by many different names, including nude, beige, gold, caramel, eggshell, blush pink and others.
-I would probably say it is champagne or nude in color.
+I would probably say it is champagne in color.

 A view from another angle, offering a better look at Kate’s elegant chapeau.

-A better look at the lace and coordinating satin sash, working perfectly with Kate’s Prada clutch.
+A better look at the coordinating satin sash and lace.

 This makes it three McQueen pieces for Kate during the Jubilee events: the red pleated dress for Sunday’s River Pageant, a McQueen jacket last night at the concert and today’s frock.
 (The McQueen jacket isn’t included, there are no photos adequately showing the blazer on Kate.)